-Meet our Executive Committee of Strong Towns Blono.
+Meet our Executive Committee and officers of Strong Towns Blono.
 We meet once a month to ensure the logistical operations of the organization can support our efforts.
 If you are interested in joining the Executive Committee, please contact us!

 Noah Tang, President

 I am the founder of this organization and I want to continue my passion of urbanism to make Bloomington a better place.
-I bring a wealth of knowledge and know-how to Strong Towns, as I have a master’s degree in history, spent the summer of 23 in Europe studying traditional urbanism, and am deeply connected to the community in town.
+I bring a wealth of knowledge and know-how to Strong Towns, as I have a master’s degree in history, spent the summer of 2023 in Europe studying traditional urbanism, and am deeply connected to the community in town.

 Term Ends: April 2026